-The Studio is a new space which will be opening at the Horniman in 2018, as part of the redisplay and redevelopment works currently underway.
+The Studio is a new contemporary arts space opening at the Horniman in autumn 2018, as part of the redisplay and redevelopment works currently underway.

 The Collective is made up of: